hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 2023-06-08 19:18:24      81889 logo.png
 ```

-And there's our flag.
-If we try to download it, we will encounter an error that the filesystem is read-only.
-Which makes sense, but is an obstacle for us.
+And there’s our flag.
+If we try to download it, we’ll encounter an error indicating that the filesystem is read-only -- which makes sense, but poses an obstacle for us.
 However, we can overcome this issue by copying the file to stdin and printing it to the console:

 ```shell
 > aws s3 cp s3://thebigiamchallenge-storage-9979f4b/files/flag1.txt - | cat
 {wiz:exposed-storage-risky-as-usual}
 ```

-With this flag challenge 1 is complete.
+With this flag, Challenge 1 is complete.

 ## Challenge 2: ~~Google~~ Analytics